The Cage (Hebrew Version)

 63 minutes.
 Camera&Direction: Lior Shamriz

-A tale of a man coming back to his troubled home-town becomes a meditation on the queer body and the geography of identity.
-By dislocating the narrative, this neo-noir film interrogates contemporary colonial relationships and troubles the filmmaker’s relationship to ‘the West’.
+The “boys love” neo-noir film is a tale of a man coming back to his troubled home-town becomes a meditation on the queer body and the geography of identity.
+By dislocating the narrative, the film interrogates contemporary colonial relationships and troubles the filmmaker’s relationship to ‘the West’.

-‘The Cage’ takes place in fictional lands that are strongly inspired by Ashkelon, Israel (where I grew up) and Berlin, Germany (where I lived for a decade beginning my late twenties).
-I wanted to film it in east Asia as a way to resist both Israel and Germany’s processes of “art-washing” – the way these two governments legitimize themselves by enabling the production of critical films and political art in their territories.
-In particular, with Israel, I was cautious of the way the mere act of staging a fiction film in a place normalizes an oppressive regime and occupation.
+“‘The Cage’ takes place in fictional lands that are strongly inspired by Ashkelon, Israel (where I grew up) and Berlin, Germany (where I lived for a decade beginning my late twenties).
+I wanted to film it in east Asia as a way to play with and perhaps resist both Israel and Germany’s processes of “art-washing” – the way governments and hegemonic powers legitimize themselves by enabling the production of critical films and political art in their territories.
+In particular, with Israel, I was cautious of the way the mere act of staging a fiction film in a place, normalizes an oppressive regime and occupation.